Anusha195/capgemini-data-engineering-training/week0/phase3/phase3a/README.md

-# Phase 3A – Data Quality & Cleaning
+### Phase 3A – Data Cleaning

-## Overview
+Overview
-In this phase, I worked with a messy dataset and applied data cleaning techniques using PySpark.
-The objective was to understand the importance of cleaning data before performing any analysis.

-## What I Did
-- Created a DataFrame with messy data
-- Identified issues like null values, duplicates, and invalid data
-- Cleaned the dataset step by step
+Worked on messy data and cleaned it using PySpark to understand its importance.

+### Work Done
+Found nulls, duplicates, and wrong values
-- Validated data before and after cleaning
+Cleaned data using dropna(), fillna(), filter(), dropDuplicates() Checked data before and after cleaning
-- Performed aggregation to get insights

-## Data Issues Identified
-- Null values in customer_id, name, and city
-- Duplicate records
-- Invalid age values (negative age)

-## Cleaning Steps
-- Removed rows where customer_id is null
-- Replaced missing name and city with "Unknown"
-- Removed duplicate rows using dropDuplicates()
-- Filtered invalid age values using filter()

-## Validation
-- Checked row count before cleaning
-- Checked row count after cleaning

-## Aggregation
-- Calculated number of customers per city using groupBy() and count()
+Counted customers per city

-## Key Learnings
+### Learnings
-- Real-world data is often messy
+Real data is messy
-- Cleaning is important before processing
+Cleaning is necessary
-- Invalid data can lead to wrong results
+Bad data gives wrong results
-- Validation ensures accuracy

-## Reflection
+Reflection

-- Skipping cleaning can give incorrect results
-- Data quality affects business decisions
-- A proper cleaning process is necessary
+Cleaning data is important for correct analysis and decisions.